johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 - The first provider is obviously the `MassiveService` itself, which we plan to use in our consumer's feature modules, so we duly export it.

 - The second provider (`'MASSIVE_CONNECT_OPTIONS'`) is _only used internally_ by the `MassiveService` to ingest the connection options it needs (notice that we do **not** export it).
 Let's take a little closer look at that `useFactory` construct.
 Note that there's also an `inject` property, which is used to inject the `ConfigService` into the factory function.
 This is described in detail [here in the Custom providers chapter](https://docs.nestjs.com/fundamentals/custom-providers#factory-providers-usefactory), but basically, the idea is that the factory function takes optional input arguments which, if specified, are resolved by injecting a provider from the `inject` property array.
 You might be wondering where that `ConfigService` injectable comes from.
-Read on :smile:.
+Read on :wink:.

 - Finally, we have a third provider, also used only internally by our dynamic module (and hence not exported), which is our single private instance of the `ConfigService`.
 So, Nest is going to instantiate a `ConfigService` _inside the dynamic module context_ (this makes sense, right?
 We told our module to `useClass`, which means "create your own instance"), and that will be injected into the factory.

 If you made it this far - congrats!
 That was the hardest part.
 We just worked out all the mechanics of assembling a dynamically configurable module.
 The rest of the article is gravy!

 One other thing that should be obvious from looking at the generated `useFactory` syntax above is that the `ConfigService` class must implement a `createMassiveConnectOptions()` method.
-This should be a familiar pattern if you're already using some sort of configuration module that implements various functions to return options of a particular shape for each service it gets plugged into, but now you can see a little better how this all fits together.
+This should be a familiar pattern if you're already using some sort of configuration module that implements various functions to return options of a particular shape for each service it gets plugged into.
+Now perhaps you can see a little more clearly how this all fits together.

 ### Variant Forms of Asynchronous Options Providers